muhle/chat-app/README.md

 Run `ng serve` for a dev server in your project folder.
 Now you can reach your app with   http://localhost:8080/  The app should connect to the Backend Server

+## Test Server Connection

+To Test the Server connection just click on the Headline "app works !"